-- 1) The district will, to the greatest extent practicable, ensure that goods, products, or materials are produced in the United States (2 CFR 200.322). - 2) When bids or competitive solicitation is required, the district will ensure that the requirements are not written in such a way as to prevent competition, such as specifying a name brand of item (2 CFR 200.319). - 3) The district will ensure that there are enough qualified sources to ensure maximum open and free competition, and that potential bidders are not unjustly precluded from bidding (2 CFR 200.319). - 4) All contracts shall include the following provisions in the contract language, as applicable (2 CFR Appendix II to Part 200): - A. It must address remedies for instances where contractor violate the terms of the contract. - B. If in excess of \$10,000, it must include language addressing termination for cause. - C. It must include an Equal Employment Opportunity clause. - D. If the contract is for a public work project, language that the Davis-Bacon Act will be followed, mandating that laborers and mechanics shall be paid at the prevailing wage rate. - E. If the contract is in excess of \$100,000, language must be included for overtime payments for laborers and mechanics who work in excess of 40 hours per week, and that they will not be required to work in unsanitary, hazardous, or dangerous conditions. - F. If the contract is in excess of \$150,000, it must include language that requires adherence to the standards of the Clean Air Act and the Federal Water Pollution Control Act. - G. That the contractor, and any subcontractors, are not suspended or debarred from receiving Federal funding. - 5) For Personal Services Contracts treated as a sole source vendor, the district will complete a Federal Procurement Form providing rationale for the sole source designation.
+- 1) The district will, to the greatest extent practicable, ensure that goods, products, or materials are produced in the United States (2 CFR 200.322). - 2) When bids or competitive solicitation is required, the district will ensure that the requirements are not written in such a way as to prevent competition, such as specifying a name brand of item (2 CFR 200.319). - 3) The district will ensure that there are enough qualified sources to ensure maximum open and free competition, and that potential bidders are not unjustly precluded from bidding (2 CFR 200.319). - 4) All contracts shall include the following provisions in the contract language, as applicable (2 CFR Appendix II to Part 200): - A. It must address remedies for instances where contractor violate the terms of the contract. - B. If in excess of \$10,000, it must include language addressing termination for cause. - C. It must include an Equal Employment Opportunity clause. - D. If the contract is for a public work project, language that the Davis-Bacon Act will be followed, mandating that laborers and mechanics shall be paid at the prevailing wage rate. - E. If the contract is in excess of \$100,000, language must be included for overtime payments for laborers and mechanics who work in excess of 40 hours per week, and that they will not be required to work in unsanitary, hazardous, or dangerous conditions. - F. If the contract is in excess of \$150,000, it must include language that requires adherence to the standards of the Clean Air Act and the Federal Water Pollution Control Act. - G. That the contractor, and any subcontractors, are not suspended or debarred from receiving Federal funding. - 5) If the district is using Federal funds for a construction or public works project, the district will ensure the contractor pays prevailing wages pursuant to the Davis-